 $50,000 in uninsured/underinsured motorist coverage per accident.

-While this is the minimum insurance you need to buy before you can legally drive in Arizona, many Jerry drivers actually choose higher liability limits, along with comprehensive and collision coverage.
-When you also consider that over 9% of South Dakota drivers are uninsured or underinsured, it may also be wise to increase your uninsured/underinsured motorist (UIM) limits, too.
+While this is the minimum insurance requirement in South Dakota before you can legally drive, many Jerry drivers actually choose higher liability limits, along with comprehensive and collision coverage.
+When you also consider that over 9% of South Dakota drivers are uninsured or underinsured, it may also be wise to increase your uninsured/underinsured motorist (UM/UIM) limits, too.

 -